 Can you tell which starting material is being oxidized, and which is being reduced?
 Remember that under this first definition, something which is oxidized gains oxygen.
 Something which is reduced loses oxygen.
 Notice that the first molecule in the reaction (ethanol) ends up as acetic acid as a product.
 Acetic acid has two oxygens.
 So, you can say for sure that ethanol has been oxidized!

 Because this is a redox reaction, in order for oxidation to take place, reduction also has to be taking place.
-Under this definition of redox chemistry, reduction is the loss of oxygen.
-Notice that the second molecule in the reaction above (chromic acid) loses an oxygen when it ends up on the product side as chromous acids.
+Under this definition of redox chemistry, the reduction is the loss of oxygen.
+Notice that the second molecule in the reaction above (chromic acid) loses oxygen when it ends up on the product side as chromous acids.
 So, ethanol is oxidized by chromic acid, which is then itself reduced.
 See how easy that was?
 All you had to do is follow the oxygens!

 What else can we follow in order to identify a redox reaction?
 Well, it turns out we can also follow the number of hydrogens!